 Reading may be your student’s favorite activity when school is in session, but without reinforcement during spring and summer break, many of their literacy skills will go dull.
 This seasonal gap in literacy has been an age-old struggle for teachers, inhibiting how effective they can be when school resumes in the fall.

 “The evidence is clear: children do forget skills and knowledge learned in the previous school year.
 But if families and educators encourage kids to stay engaged in learning throughout the summer, students may not only maintain, but improve their knowledge.”

-This year, structured reading outside of the school environment is even more important.
-Families are being tasked with making up for the disruption of learning caused by the pandemic to ensure they are ready for the new school year.
+This year, structured reading outside of the school environment is even more necessary.
+The pandemic has rendered families with a greater responsibility to make up for the learning disruption to ensure students are ready for the new school year.

-As dire as this circumstance seems, structured reading and writing practice doesn’t need to remain a struggle for your student!
-There are a few simple ways to help ensure their literacy skills stay sharp over breaks in school and develop a life-long love for reading and writing.
+As dire as this circumstance seems, structured reading and writing practice can be implemented to minimize difficulties for students.
+Here are a few simple ways you can help to ensure their literacy skills stay sharp throughout the summer while developing a life-long love for reading and writing.

 Tips for Preventing the Summer Slide

 Providing a book that is developmentally appropriate and fascinating to young readers is critical.
 We recommend choosing books that keep students thoroughly engaged without being effortlessly easy or frustratingly difficult to read.
 The Five-Finger Rule is a very useful method to use when deciding which books are best for a child.